YuChaoGithub/Knights-Rubbish/build_log.md

 **Commit**

+[2018.02.22]
+* Completed drawing wooden tileset.

+[2018.02.24]
+* Trying to make Background Wall tilesets, but it's a total failure.

+[2018.02.25]
+* Added more wooden floor tilesets and finally completed making its autotile.

+**Commit**

 To Do List:
 * Use tilemaps to layout the level.
 * Don't use level parts.
 UNITE THEM!
 (Use parts only in transitions [aka. black out screen])